DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Create an AWS CloudFormation template that creates an SNS topic and subscribes the SecOps team’s email address to the SNS topic.
 In the template, include an Amazon EventBridge rule that uses an event pattern of CloudTrail activity for s3:PutBucketPublicAccessBlock and a target of the SNS topic.
 Deploy the stack to every account in the organization by using CloudFormation StackSets.

 - ##### 🔑C. Turn on AWS Config across the organization.
 In the delegated administrator account, create an SNS topic.
 Subscribe the SecOps team's email address to the SNS topic.
-Deploy a conformance pack that uses the s3-bucket-level-public-access-prohibited AWS Config managed rule in each account and uses an AWS Systems Manager document to publish an event to the SNS topic to notify the SecOps team.
+Deploy a conformance pack that uses the s3-bucket-level-public-access-prohibited AWS Config managed rule <mark>in each account</mark> and uses an AWS <mark>Systems Manager document</mark> to publish an event to the SNS topic to notify the SecOps team.

 - 🔑D. Turn on Amazon Inspector across the organization.
 In the Amazon Inspector delegated administrator account, create an SNS topic.
 Subscribe the SecOps team’s email address to the SNS topic.
 In the same account, create an Amazon EventBridge rule that uses an event pattern for public network exposure of the S3 bucket and publishes an event to the SNS topic to notify the SecOps team.